 How do graphic artists get paid?
 It can seem like a silly question.
 But it’s a question that is definitely worth considering if you work as a graphic designer and have little money left over after paying your rent and obligations.

-ZAFF Institute has extensive expertise mentoring students as they pursue careers in Graphic Design.
+ZAFF Institute has extensive expertise in mentoring students as they pursue careers in Graphic Design.
 We’ve seen all of the responses to the subject of How to become financially successful as a Graphic Designer.

 So if you are looking to make more money as a Graphic Designer, don’t worry here are 5 ways to make money.
 Read on our further blog.
-If you follow these advice, your financial situation will improve and you’ll have more time to devote to the work you love.
+If you follow this advice, your financial situation will improve and you’ll have more time to devote to the work you love.

 - Ask for a rise

 One of the easiest ways to increase your income is also one of the most challenging.
 You’re so happy that your excellent career pays you to accomplish what you enjoy.
 Thus, the concept of requesting extra money seems impolite and self-centred.

 The first step is to change your way of thinking.
 The excellent design work you do for the studio for which you work should (ideally) result in substantial earnings for the company.
 There is no excuse for why you shouldn’t receive a fair reward for that.

 It is best to phrase the money issue from your boss’s point of view when approaching it.
 Emphasise how much you enjoy working at the studio, but also how ambitious you are and would like to accomplish more in the future.
 So that you sound more like a partner and less like someone asking for a handout, talk about a potential wage increase in conjunction with taking on additional tasks that will help the company make more money.

 And what happens if they refuse to cooperate?
 Then, there is no harm in starting the search for new, higher-paying jobs.